FormidableLabs/spectacle/README.md

 There are three ways to get started on your presentation.
 The first way is to run the following commend in your terminal.

-`npm create react-app my-presentation --scripts-version spectacle-scripts`
+`npx create-react-app my-presentation --scripts-version spectacle-scripts`

 or